 As basic renter responsibilities, a Texas tenant must:

-• Make each rent payment on time for the duration of their tenancy.
+- Pay rent on time for the duration of their tenancy.

 Texas Landlord Rights and Responsibilities

-As basic landlord rights under Texas law, a landlord has the right to:
+As basic landlord rights under Texas laws, a landlord has the right to:

 As basic landlord responsibilities, a landlord must: